lq1990/myJS/README.md

 Javascript learning

 Conclusion:
-1. many statements of JS is quite similar to C. e.g. if-else, while, for
+1. many statements of JS are quite similar to C. e.g. if-else, while, for

 2. interesting and useful syntaxes